 Giraffes Can’t Dance by Giles Andreae is a very sweet story about a giraffe who gets laughed at because he doesn’t know how to dance.
-A cricket gives him some great advice and with new found confidence that different isn’t always bad he starts to dance!
+A cricket gives him some great advice and with a newfound confidence that different isn’t always bad, he starts to dance!
 This has been a favorite in our house for years because the illustrations are fun and the rhyming text has the perfect pace to keep the story going.

 Parts by Tedd Arnold is so funny.
-Readers follow along as a 5 year old boy begins noticing things about his body he’d never noticed before like belly button lint, snot, peeling skin and more.
+Readers follow along as a 5-year-old boy begins noticing things about his body he’d never noticed before.
+Such as belly button lint, snot, peeling skin and more.
 His anxious assumptions about his body falling apart will have you in stitches.
-My 2 year old laughed and got most of the humor but slightly older children will be laughing hysterically at how silly the little boy’s worries are.
+My 2-year-old laughed and got most of the humor.
+But slightly older children will be laughing hysterically at how silly the little boy’s worries are.

 Granny Went to Market by Stella Blackstone is a book I got to know very well when writing lessons for Itty Bitty Bookworm preschool curriculum using it.
-This a a really fantastic book that is filled with language arts, geography and math lessons.
+This is a really fantastic book that is filled with language arts, geography and math lessons.
 Granny is a traveler and everywhere she goes she picks up a number of souvenirs.
 Not only are a number of countries like Switzerland, Mexico and Peru visited, but the souvenirs she buys relate to the country’s culture and offer even more learning opportunities for interested kids.
-The rhyming text will enchant even the youngest world traveler, this is a must for any jet setting family!
+The rhyming text will enchant even the youngest world traveler, this is a must for any jet-setting family!

-Moo Baa La La Laby Sandra Boynton always makes me laugh.
-There is something about the facial expressions her animals always have that crack me up, and lets me honest if the book is good for the adult reading it, it’s always a plus.
+Moo Baa La La La by Sandra Boynton always makes me laugh.
+There is something about the facial expressions her animals always have that crack me up and let’s be honest if the book is good for the adult reading it, it’s always a plus.
 Super bright colors on each page is a huge plus for my baby girl as I flip the pages, and even though she doesn’t get the humor yet she will soon enough and it’s a book that will grow with her.

 Goodnight Moon by Margaret Wise Brown isn’t an innovative choice but I make babies who love this book.
-My son could be “Goodnight Mooned ”to sleep as a baby if we simply recited the words and while my daughter isn’t at that point yet she sits happily listening to our voices as we read it to her.
-I will be the first to admit I didn’t always love this book but as a mom it’s been more than a book, it’s been a signal to my son that it’s bedtime and I hope that it becomes part of my daughter’s routine soon too.
+My son could be “Goodnight Mooned ”to sleep like a baby if we simply recited the words and while my daughter isn’t at that point yet she sits happily listening to our voices as we read it to her.
+I will be the first to admit I didn’t always love this book but as a mom, it’s been more than a book, it’s been a signal to my son that it’s bedtime and I hope that it becomes part of my daughter’s routine soon too.
 The story is simple, it’s not even really a story so much as a baby bunny saying goodnight to all the objects in his room including the moon peeking in the window.

 Hush, Little Alien by Daniel Kirk is a quirky updated version of the classic lullaby.
 So many bedtime books are super sugary but this one is funky and bright!
 I love the space theme and the illustrations are great!
 The rhymes are funny and kept my son interested in the lullaby much longer than the traditional one which he deems a “baby song”.

-Baby Says “Moo!” by JoAnn Early Macken was a huge hit with my 2 year old.
-I should warn you that she loves anything with a baby of any sort in it but even if she wasn’t baby crazy I think she would have loved this book.
-In it the baby and family go from the city to the farm asking about the sounds the people and animals make around them.
+Baby Says “Moo!” by JoAnn Early Macken was a huge hit with my 2-year-old.
+I should warn you that she loves anything with a baby of any sort in it.
+She would have loved this book even if she wasn’t baby crazy.
+In it, the baby and family go from the city to the farm asking about the sounds the people and animals make around them.
 No matter what the baby says “Moo”.
 The text is sweet and rhymes and the bright, colorful illustrations are so adorable.
 Very sweet book for children learning about animal sounds.

 Zin!
 Zin!
 Zin!
 A Violin by Lloyd Moss is a big hit at our house and if you have a child into music or musical instruments this is a great book.
-You count the instruments as they come on stage for a performance and not only is this a great counting book, but it introduced musical instruments in it’s rhyming text and super fun pictures.
-I am biased though my little man is really really into instruments and loves this book.
-The day we bought it I had to sit in the back with him on the way home from the bookstore because he couldn’t wait to read it.
+You count the instruments as they come on stage for a performance.
+Not only is this a great counting book.
+It introduces musical instruments in its rhyming text and super fun pictures.
+I am maybe a little biased, but my little man is really really into instruments and loves this book.
+The day we bought it I had to sit in the back with him on the way home.
+He was so excited that he couldn’t wait to read it.

 One Duck Stuck by Phyllis Root looks like an everyday book, but inside you will find a brilliantly repetitive storyline, that promotes teamwork, and mathematical skills!
-See a duck gets stuck in the muck and while others are eager to help the duck isn’t unstuck until they all work together.
+A duck gets stuck in the muck and while others are eager to help the duck isn’t unstuck until they all work together.
 My class was nuts about this book a few years ago and my son has greatly enjoyed it since infancy.
 Don’t pass this book up.